Garter snake care can be a tricky.

 Garter Snake Care

 There are thirty-five different species of garter snakes.
 They are found in a vast swathe of America; from Canada and Alaska down to Central America.
+Even states with few other species have garter snakes.
+Maine is a good example.

 In the colder climates, the garter snakes will hibernate in groups.
 This is actually how they are commonly caught to be sold as pets.
 Other garter snakes are bred in captivity specifically to be sold as pets.